ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

 ![vpc-transit-vpc-layout](images/vpc-transit-hidden/vpc-transit-vpc-layout.svg){: class="center"}
 {: style="text-align: center;"}

 The diagram above shows the VPC layout in more detail.
 The on premises is CIDR 192.168.0.0/16 and a zone within the enterprise is shown.
 In the IBM Cloud there is a transit VPC and one spoke VPC (the other spokes are configured similarly).
-The zones in a multi zone region (todo link mzr definition) are 10.0.0.0/16, 10.1.0.0/16, 10.2.0.0/16.
+The zones in this [multizone region](https://cloud.ibm.com/docs/overview?topic=overview-locations) are 10.0.0.0/16, 10.1.0.0/16, 10.2.0.0/16.
 The transit VPC consumes CIDRs 10.*.0.0/24 or 10.0.0.0/24, 10.1.0.0/24 and 10.2.0.0/24 spoke 0 consumes 10.*.1.0/24 or CIDRs 10.0.1.0/24, 10.1.1.0/24 and 10.2.1.0/24.
 It is tempting to divide up the CIDR space first by VPC but this complicates routing as we will see in later steps.

 There are a few subnets in the the transit and spokes:
-- workers - Worker subnets for load balancers, ROCS todo, VPC instances that each spoke group will be producing.
+- workers - Worker subnets for network accessible compute resources via load balancers, [{{site.data.keyword.redhat_openshift_notm}}](https://www.ibm.com/cloud/openshift), VPC instances, etc.
 - firewall - firewall-router.
 - vpe - all of the Virtual Private Endpoint Gateways for private connectivity to cloud services.
 - dns - For DNS locations (todo link).
 The DNS location appliances managed by the DNS Service consume network interfaces in this subnet.